vsinho/TicTacToe/README.md

 Adapted from: https://www.codespeedy.com/tic-tac-toe-gui-in-python-using-tkinter/

 To do:
--Add 1 player (against computer) option
+-Add option to choose 1 or 2 player
-  --Add option for computer to go first or second.
-Maybe add difficulty -Add score for multiple games
+-Add option for computer to go first or second.
+-Add check condition for diagonal win for computer -Add check for opponent win for computer